Isle of Man profile - Overview

 Man passed to the Scottish crown in 1266, and then to the feudal lordship of the Stanley family under the English crown.
 The British crown acquired the lordship in 1764, but never incorporated the island into the United Kingdom.

-The last native speaker Manx died out in the 1970s, but efforts are being made to revive the English by some residents.
+The last native speaker Manx died in the 1970s, but serious efforts to revive the language are yielding some results.

 The Tynwald parliament was granted autonomy in 1866, and steadily advanced to democracy in step with the United Kingdom.
 Established no later than 979, it is one of various assemblies that claim to be the oldest parliament in the world.